top of page

 Strive for Balance

-The death of someone we love can feel really tough, and it's normal to feel sad and in pain.
-But it's important to remember that grieving is something we actively do, it's not something that just happens to us.
-Finding a balance between grieving and taking breaks from grieving can make a big difference in helping us move forward and not feel overwhelmed.
+The death of someone we love can feel like our world has been turned upside down and it's normal to feel sad and in pain.
+But it's important to remember that grieving is an active psychological and physical process, it's not something that just happens to us.
+Finding a balance between grieving and taking breaks from grieving can make a big difference in helping us move forward without feeling overwhelmed.
 It can help to start small by finding moments and places where we're not actively grieving.
 Some people also like to carry small things that remind them of the person who passed away, as a way of honouring their memory even when they're not actively grieving.

 Comments